-Redmond Communications was started by Dani Redmond in July 2016 to provide expert communications services to government and organisations addressing contemporary policy challenges.
+ProSocial Communications (formerly Redmond Communications) was started by Dani Redmond in 2016 to provide expert communications services to government and organisations addressing contemporary policy challenges.

 In that time we have worked with state and federal government clients including the Department of Prime Minister and Cabinet, the Royal Commission into Institutional Responses to Child Sexual Abuse, the NSW Ministry of Health, Cancer Institute NSW and TAFE NSW.

-Before starting Redmond Communications, Dani Redmond worked in senior leadership roles within federal and state government.
-She has more than 15 years’ experience managing communication and engagement across various disciplines including health promotion, child protection, parenting, science and technology and cyber safety.
+Before starting ProSocial Communications, I worked in senior leadership roles within federal and state government.
+I have more than 15 years’ experience managing communication and engagement across various disciplines including health promotion, child protection, parenting, science and technology and cyber safety.

 From 2013 – 2016, I was director of media and communication for the Royal Commission into Institutional Responses to Child Sexual Abuse.
 I established the media and communication team from the ground up – creating the website, social media channels and corporate identity – and designed innovative strategies to promote community confidence and participation in the Royal Commission.
 I created the Safer future for children brand, rolled out across advertising campaigns and community engagement programs nationwide, and designed targeted communications for Aboriginal communities, people with disability, prisoners and children and young people.

 Before this I worked on the Australian Government’s Cybersmart program, delivered nationally through schools.
 I managed Cybersmart’s social media strategy, brand awareness and market research, and wrote and edited blogs, outreach presentations, and print and online materials for teachers, parents, children and young people.